Pomodori Verdi – Green Tomato Sauce

 How to use green tomato sauce

-- As a pasta sauce: Cook your favorite pasta according to the package instructions, and drain it lightly.
-Then toss it with the green tomato sauce and some of the pasta cooking water.
-Add a splash of heavy cream and freshly grated Parmigiano-reggiano cheese.
+- As a pasta sauce: Brown Italian sausage or use cooked chicken.
+Heat the sauce in the same pan as you browned the sausage.
+Toss the green tomato sauce with al-dente cooked pasta and some of the pasta cooking water.
+Add a splash of heavy cream and freshly grated Parmesan cheese.
 Garnish with some chopped fresh herbs like basil or parsley for extra flavor.

-- As a dip: Green tomato sauce makes a delicious dip for chips or crudites.
+- As a dip: Green tomato sauce is delicious for chips or crudites.
 Mix it with cream cheese or sour cream to make a creamy dip.

-- As a pizza sauce: Spread the green tomato sauce on your pizza crust, and then add your favorite toppings.
-Mix the sauce with some shredded mozzarella cheese and top it with fresh basil for a classic Margherita pizza.
+- As a pizza sauce: Spread the green tomato sauce on your pizza crust and add your favorite toppings.

 - As a soup base: Add the green tomato sauce to a pot with some broth or stock and other vegetables, like carrots and celery, to make a flavorful vegetable soup.